B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

-More than 20 moves worth £20 million or more each have already been rubber-stamped, some of those being agreed in advance, others being hashed out as each team's needs and requirements become clear.
+More than 20 moves worth £20 million or more each have already been rubber-stamped, with some of those being agreed in advance and others being hashed out as each team's needs and requirements become clear.

 We've taken a look at the 10 biggest deals struck so far and graded each one, taking into account the player's ability, age and style; the team's need and situation; and, of course, the all-important price.

 Note: Loan deals from last summer that have seen a permanent fee taken up (Raul Jimenez to Wolves, Giovani Lo Celso to Real Betis) are not included in this list.
 Nor are deals that were agreed in 2018 with a future date set (Rodrygo to Real Madrid).
 Nor are deals that saw players registered in January and then loaned back (Christian Pulisic to Chelsea).

 Download the B/R Football Ranks podcast.
 New episodes every Wednesday. iTunes, Spotify